ogarvey/ExtractCLUT/Games/Notes/LinkTFOE.md

 Contains 6 indexed palettes, which need to be grouped in pairs to form 3 palettes

+The first palette is used in all cutscenes, with the initial white colour being replaced with transparency.

 ![Alt text](Resources/LinkTFOE/Images/ldata/404104.png)
 ![Alt text](Resources/LinkTFOE/Images/ldata/404624.png)
 ![Alt text](Resources/LinkTFOE/Images/ldata/406152.png)